 You might also need to do a better job of dredging the shrimp in the batter that you created.
 Little mistakes can throw things off a bit, but even if things don’t turn out perfectly, the shrimp will likely be very tasty.

 You’ll also get better as you get used to doing this.
 The second and third times that you make this recipe will likely be much better than the first if you made any little errors.

 Now you know exactly how to make the crunchiest shrimp that you can enjoy with your family.
 Getting good results with this method will be simple so long as you pay attention to each step.

 You might need to go out and get a deep-fry thermometer or an instant-read thermometer, though.
 It’ll be worth it when you taste the delicious shrimp for the first time.

 Remember to avoid distractions when frying shrimp.
-Keeping the shrimp in the oil for too long will make it so that they will burn instead of being golden brown.
+Keeping them in the oil for too long will make it so that they’ll burn instead of being golden brown.

 Crunchy shrimp will turn into burnt shrimp if you aren’t careful.
 Thankfully, it’s not hard to get the right results so long as you’re engaged in the frying process.

 Treat your family to some delicious shrimp sometime soon.
-Everyone is going to enjoy how the shrimp turned out when you put your heart into making it.
+Everyone is going to enjoy how they turned out when you put your heart into making it.

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.